 Despite the hustle and bustle of student life, I enjoyed my time as a Community Mental Health and Addictions Worker (CMHAW) student.
 It brings me great joy to look back on my experience from the other end.
 I enjoyed the presentations, assignments, and one-on-one mock counselling sessions.
 Yes, it came with challenges but I truly believe it is good to face conflict, so we can experience failure and consequently, the lessons leading to success.
 It also keeps us curious to look past the confines of the things separating us from our dreams and goals.

-When December rolled around and Christmas ornaments went up along with that glamourous reindeer by the Central City mall entrance, I was hit with the realization that the end of my program was near.
+When December rolled around and Christmas ornaments went up along with that glamourous reindeer by the Central City mall entrance, I was hit with the realization that the end of my Community Mental Health and Addictions Worker program was near.
 I was both happy and sad as I have become used to my routine and seeing my classmates who make me smile and belly laugh.
-I was also anxious about practicum and curious to see how it would unfold.
+Also, I was anxious about practicum and curious to see how it would unfold.
 I can say now that it unfolded wonderfully.
-I met some of the most compassionate people in this field: nurses, doctors, healthcare workers, janitors and clerks who make facilities for the homeless a place to receive proper care for recovery.
+In my practicum journey as a CMHAW I met some of the most compassionate people in this field: nurses, doctors, healthcare workers, janitors and clerks who make facilities for the homeless a place to receive proper care for recovery.

 Soon enough, I was beginning to adjust to the practicum aspect of the program.
 I also befriended a nurse who was on her own practicum, and she made my time at the centre very positive.
 Her presence made me realize that we are all continuously learning and mistakes are necessary to gain competence and build confidence.
 She was definitely a saving grace and someone who reminded me to make the most out of this practicum experience.